cefsharp/Questions-and-Support/README.md

-# Support
+# Questions and Support
-Use this repository to open support requests
+Use this repository to ask CefSharp specific questions.